arunv-vlsi/protocolwave/README.md

 Vanilla JavaScript: For all DOM manipulation, application logic, and rendering.

-HTML5 Canvas API: Used for drawing and rendering the digital waveforms.
+HTML5 Canvas API: Used for drawing and rendering the digital waveforms

 💡 Future Improvements
 [ ] Add more protocols (e.g., CAN bus, LIN bus, USB).